MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/intelligence/top-scoring-industry-antivirus-tests.md

 Tested Microsoft Windows Defender for Enterprise with Intune 4.12 | 4.12 | 4.14 | 4.16

-This test as defined by AV-Comparatives attempts to assess how effective the security product is at protecting a computer against active malware threats while online.
+This test, as defined by AV-Comparatives, attempts to assess the effectiveness of each security program to protect a computer against active malware threats while online.

  The results are based on a testing against 1163 cases from March-June.